List of DC Comics characters: D: Doctor No-Face

 Doctor No-Face is a supervillain in the DC Universe.

 The character, created by Dave Wood and Sheldon Moldoff, only appeared in Detective Comics #319 (September 1963).

-Within the context of the stories, Bart Magan attempts to remove a facial scar using an experimental device.
+Bart Magan attempts to remove a facial scar using an experimental device.
 When the device erases all of his facial features instead, he takes the name "Doctor No-Face" and starts a short-lived crime spree in Gotham City.

 Doctor No-Face in other media

 Doctor No-Face appears in the Batman: The Brave and the Bold episode "A Bat Divided!".

 Doctor Thirteen

 Dr. Terrance Thirteen (sometimes Terrence) is a character in comic books set in the DC Universe.
 The character's first published appearance is in Star Spangled Comics #122 (November 1951).
 This continued from issue #122–130 (November 1951–July 1952).
 The feature then moved to House of Mystery and was canceled after issue #7.
 The character was created by an unknown writer with artist Leonard Starr.